kaiachain/kips/KIPs/kip-xx.md

 ## Abstract

-Reduce the calldata gas costs to the EIP-2028 level.
+Reduce the calldata gas costs to the [EIP-2028](https://eips.ethereum.org/EIPS/eip-2028) level.
 The purpose is to achieve better compatibility with Ethereum-oriented SDKs and tools.

 ## Motivation

-TBD
+Since the introduction of [EIP-2028](https://eips.ethereum.org/EIPS/eip-2028), several bundler software solutions have been developed.

+The eth_estimateUserOperationGas API calculates the gas required for a userOperation.
+This estimate is computed based on the input’s composition, which includes both nonzero and zero bytes.
+Following the Istanbul hardfork, Ethereum set the gas cost at 16 gas per nonzero byte and 4 gas per zero byte.
+As a result, some bundlers have adopted predefined gas costs for these byte types.

+To maintain compatibility with Ethereum's tooling ecosystem, the Kaia mainnet aligns its gas pricing with the specifications of EIP-2028 introduced in the Prague hardfork, which defines new costs for nonzero and zero bytes.

 ## Specification